25 Independent Bookstores We Love

 Great bookstores can connect a community’s past to its present.
 Sandmeyer’s Bookstore (714 S. Dearborn St.) does just that: It's located in Chicago's landmark Printer's Row neighborhood—historically the site of the city's book-publishing industry.
 The annual Lit Fest that takes place in June along Dearborn St., where Sandmeyer's is situated, is the largest outdoor literary festival in the Midwest.

 Tattered Cover fits right in with Denver's balance of ruggedness and cosmopolitanism.
-"We want customers, no matter who they are, to feel they can come into Tattered Cover and browse for books and content without fear of being judged," co-owner Len Vlahos told the Denver Post.
+"We want customers, no matter who they are, to feel they can come into Tattered Cover and browse for books and content without fear of being judged," former co-owner Len Vlahos told the Denver Post.
 "Whether you want to come in for a book on gender identity or a book on gun ownership, you’re welcome here."
+(In December of 2020, David Black and Kwame Spearman took ownership.)

 And you’ll probably want to linger.
 Tattered Cover does cozy nooks just right—all five locations have plenty of quiet corners for curling up in an armchair with something from the shelves.
 And when you're ready to get more social, the store's hundreds of big-name author events often draw large crowds.
 Original owner Joyce Meskis, who founded Tattered Cover in 1971, won the PEN/Newman's Own First Amendment Award for promoting free expression through literature.